-The above reports are required to be adequately scrutinised before being recommended to the Council.
-This role is undertaken by the Audit & Governance Committee.
+The reports are required to be adequately scrutinised before being recommended to the Council.
+This role is undertaken by the Audit & Governance Committee (with the exception of d) above).

-This report fulfils the Authority's legal obligation under the Local Government Act 2003 to have regard 5 to both the CIPFA Code and MHCLG Guidance.
+This report (and the updates above) fulfils the Authority's legal obligation under the Local Government Act 2003 to have regard to both the CIPFA Code and DHULC Guidance.